Bobby Brown, 96, a life of Yankees, military, medicine, dies - WTMJ

 “Few people who have worn the pinstripes have lived such an accomplished, fulfilled, and wide-ranging life as Dr. Brown, who was beloved by our organization for his warmth, kindness and character,” Yankees owner Hal Steinbrenner said in a statement.

+Brown made his big league debut on Sept.
+22, 1946, the same day roommate Yogi Berra played his first game.

-Brown played with the Yankees from 1947-54, with Yogi Berra his roommate.
-Overall, the third baseman batted .279 with 22 home runs and 237 RBIs.
+Often used as a platoon third baseman, Brown was with the Yankees through 1954 and batted .279 with 22 home runs and 237 RBIs.
 Known as a terrific contact hitter, Brown struck out just 88 times in 1,863 plate appearances.

 In the World Series, Brown became a Bronx bruiser.